mootools/mootools-core/Docs/Types/String.md

 ### Arguments:

 1. string    - (*string*) The string to search for.
-2. separator - (*string*, optional) The string that separates the values in this string (eg. Element classNames are separated by a ' ').
+2. separator - (*string*, optional) The string that separates the values in this string (e.g. Element classNames are separated by a ' ').

 ### Returns: